shrenikballal/E_Commerce_Sales_Data/README.md

 This is data analysis project using Python, completed with the help of YouTube tutorials.
 The project involves data processing, cleaning, visualization, and generating insights from a dataset.

+NOTE: I have uploaded Jupyter Notebook file as ZIP, as it was too large to upload.

 🛠️ Technologies Used
   -  Python
   -  Pandas